isc-projects/kea/doc/sphinx/arm/stork.rst

 pieces of information - configuration files, API, statistics, logs, open database content, and more - that it may sometimes be overwhelming to keep up.
 ISC's Stork project is intended to address this problem for both Kea and BIND 9.
-Stork is useful in a variety of scenarios:
+Stork is useful in a variety of ways:

 - Stork can be used as a dashboard.
 It provides insight into what exactly is happening on the servers.
 In particular, it allows users to: see up-to-date details regarding pool